In a short sentence: I looooooved this book! In full, read below.

-- The writing and world building.
+- The writing and world-building.
 As I have emphasized upon the crows which are a bad omen, surely you can guess that there are darkness and death in this book.
-Leigh Bardugo does a good job in describing and setting up the world where so much death and despair took place which produced the six broken people, and the darkness in the characters themselves.
+Leigh Bardugo does a good job in describing and setting up the world where so much death and despair took place that produced the six broken people, and the darkness in the characters themselves.

 - It was not centered on romance but it was there nonetheless, and it was written well.
 There were several scenes with the different pairings which will definitely hit you with feels and heart flutterings, and I like how it is incorporated well with the story and how it affected their decisions and the mission itself.